solidusio/solidus/guides/payments.md

 You can get a list of these log entries by calling the `log_entries` on any `Spree::Payment` object.
 To get the `Active::Merchant::Billing::Response` out of these `Spree::LogEntry` objects, call the `details` method.

-## Supported Gateways

-Access to a number of payment gateways is handled with the usage of the [solidus_gateway](https://github.com/solidusio/solidus_gateway) extension.
-This extension currently supports the following gateways:

-* Authorize.Net
-* Balanced
-* Beanstram
-* Braintree
-* eWAY
-* LinkPoint
-* Moneris
-* PayPal
-* Sage Pay
-* Samurai
-* Skrill
-* Stripe
-* USA ePay
-* WorldPay

 ## Adding your custom gateway

 In order to make your custom gateway available on backend list of payment